judd-r/mnist_neural_network/README.md

 # Setup and install

 - Clone the repo <br>
-- Install packages with the cli command make install_requirements <br>
+- Install packages with the cli command *make install_requirements* <br>
--
+- build on Heroku with the cli command *git push heroku main*